 Pro Tip: Try using a bell pepper to keep things on the milder side, or to try something new!
 Bell peppers yield an earthy tone that goes quite well with any margarita.

-Shaking is the traditional way to mix a margarita so get ready by adding your ingredients proportionately into a vessel (such as a cocktail shaker), and have a salt-rimmed glass nearby for when you’re ready to pour.
+Shaking is the traditional way to mix the perfect margarita so get ready by adding your ingredients proportionately into a vessel (such as a cocktail shaker) and have a salt-rimmed glass nearby for when you’re ready to pour.
 Be sure to add some large ice to chill your drink at the same time as you mix it, and use large cubes to prevent over-dilution as they will melt slower, keeping your drink fresh.

 Shake your concoction intensely, and make your best Brian Flanagan impression.
 Once you feel the vessel is cold to the touch, you’ll know that the ingredients have mixed well enough and have chilled thoroughly.
 Next, add fresh ice cubes into your glass and pour in your cocktail, straining out the old ice cubes.

 Don’t forget the garnish!
 Garnishing with aromatic sprigs of mint will help to play with the senses while releasing more of the flavors into the drink as it is consumed.